-Four decades later, the iconic character created by Sylvester Stallone continues being popular among millions.
-Those who feel attracted to the history of determination, willpower and battling against the odds to triumph.
+Four decades later, the iconic character created by Sylvester Stallone continues to be popular among millions.
+Those who feel attracted to the history of determination, willpower, and battling against the odds to triumph.

-The reach “Rocky” got is International and the film serves as a rich part of the American culture.
-It has become as representative of Philadelphia as Benjamin´s Franklin Bell of Freedom.
+The reach “Rocky” got is International, and the film serves as a rich part of the American culture.
+It has become a representative of Philadelphia as Benjamin´s Franklin Bell of Freedom.

 Rocky immortalized the steps at the Museum Art of Philadelphia.
 Which now are a huge if not sedate touristic attraction.
 What else could they be known by apart from….the “Rocky steps!”

 ‘Rocky’ in all histories of the saga is presented as an underdog who bravely manages to triumph despite all barriers and obstacles.
-He has become a source of inspiration for thousand fighters in all the world.
+He has become a source of inspiration for thousand of fighters all over the world.
 Rocky`s motto is: “NEVER GIVE UP!”

-During the WBC Annual Convention, held in Kiev, Ukraine, Mauricio Sulaiman and WBC Board of Governors, recognized Sylvester Stallone as “Man of the Year”.
+During the WBC Annual Convention, held in Kyiv, Ukraine, Mauricio Sulaiman and the WBC Board of Governors recognized Sylvester Stallone as “Man of the Year.”

 The accolade is for his determined and persistent efforts in convincing President Donald Trump to grant and sign Jack Johnson a full posthumous pardon, quashing a racially motivated criminal conviction.

-Stallone was searching for a real boxer to star as his main rival for the film, which would see him losing his position as champion before heading off on the road to redemption trained by Apollo Creed.
+Stallone searched for a real boxer to star as his main rival for the film, which would see him losing his position as champion before heading off on the road to redemption trained by Apollo Creed.

 Eventually portrayed successfully by Mr. T (aka Laurence Tureaud), the evolution of the fearsome Clubber Lang took some time before it eventually fell into place for Stallone, who took the directional reigns on Rocky for the second time.